 What Happened:

-POST request from LP to API resulted in a CORS error.
+POST requests between the LP and API resulted in CORS errors.
 The OPTIONS preflight was returning a 400.

 Cause:

-The `allow_methods` in FastAPI’s `CORSMiddleware` was set to `[“GET”, “POST”]`.
-OPTIONS is sent automatically by the browser but needs to be explicitly permitted.
+`allow_methods` in FastAPI’s `CORSMiddleware` was set to `[“GET”, “POST”]`.
+OPTIONS is sent automatically by the browser but needs explicit permission.

 Lesson Learned:

-`allow_methods=[“*”]` is simple and safe for CORS (preflight handling is automatic).
-Specifying individual methods can lead to omissions.
+`allow_methods=[“*”]` is simple and secure for CORS (handles preflight automatically).
+Individual specification can lead to omissions.

 The Reality of Vibe Coding